 This guide includes detailed information on the switch hardware, including network ports, power, cabling requirements, as well as plug-in modules and transceivers.
 This guide also provides general installation guidelines and recommended procedures.
-To deploy this switch effectively and ensure troublefree operation it is recommended to first read the relevant sections in this guide so that you are familiar with all its hardware components.

-Who Should Read This This guide is for network administrators and support personnel that install, operate, Guide? and maintain network equipment.
-The guide assumes a basic working knowledge of LANs (Local Area Networks) and can be read by both those that are new to network equipment, or those with more experience.

-How This Guide is The organization of this guide is based on the switch's main hardware components.
-Organized Each chapter includes information about a specific component with relevant specifications and installation procedures.
+To deploy this switch effectively and ensure trouble- free operation it is recommended to first read the relevant sections in this guide so that you are familiar with all its hardware components.
+Who Should Read This Guide?
+This guide is for network administrators and support personnel that install, operate, and maintain network equipment.
+The guide assumes a basic working knowledge of LANs (Local Area Networks) and can be read by either those that are new to network equipment, or those with more experience.
+How This Guide is Organized The organization of this guide is based on the switch's main hardware components.
+Each chapter includes information about a specific component with relevant specifications and installation procedures.
 A switch overview section is also provided.
 For Users New to Switches - If you are new to network switches, it is recommended that you first read all chapters in this guide before installing the switch.
 For Experienced Users - If you are already familiar with installing and operating network switches, the Switch Description and Installation Overview chapters provide you with enough information to install the switch.
 Other chapters can be left for reference, when needed.

-The guide includes these chapters:

-- Chapter 1 Switch Description Includes a switch overview, key component identification, key technical specifications, and switch deployment information. - Chapter 2 Installation Overview Includes details of the package contents and an outline of switch installation tasks. - Chapter 3 Switch Chassis Includes switch chassis rack installaion, and system cooling requirements. - Chapter 4 Power and Grounding Includes information on connecting AC power, switch grounding, and powering on the switch.
+The guide includes these chapters: Chapter 1 - Switch Description-Includes a switch overview, key component identification and key technical specifications.
+Chapter 2 - Installation Overview-Includes details of the package contents and an outline of switch installation tasks. • Chapter 3 - Switch Chassis-Includes switch chassis rack installaion, and system cooling requirements.
+Chapter 4 - Power and Grounding-Includes information on AC power requirements, switch grounding, and powering on the switch.

-- Chapter 5 Port Connections Includes information on network interfaces, installing optional transceivers, and cabling specifications. - Chapter 6 Switch Management Connecting to the switch for management, and information on the system status LEDs. - Appendix A Troubleshooting Information for troubleshooting switch installation and operation.
+- Chapter 5 Port Connections-Includes information on network interfaces, installing optional transceivers, and cabling specifications. - Chapter 6 Switch Management-Connecting to the switch for management, and information on the system status LEDs. - Appendix A Troubleshooting-Information for troubleshooting switch installation and operation.

-Related This guide focuses on switch hardware and installation, it does not cover software Documentation configuration of the switch.
-For specific information on how to operate and use the management functions of the switch, see the following guide:
+Related This guide focuses on switch hardware and installation, it does not cover software configuration of the switch.
+For specific information on how to operate and use the management functions of the switch, see the following guides:

-Management Guide
+Web Management Guide CLI Reference Guide

-For all safety information and regulatory statements, see the following document:
+For all safety information and regulatory statements, see the following documents: